 You are allowed to collaborate on the exercise sheets, but you have to write down a solution on your own, using your own words.
 Please indicate the names of your collaborators for each exercise you solve.
 Further, cite all external sources that you use (books, websites, research papers, etc.).

-You need to collect at least 50% of all points on exercise sheets.
+You need to collect at least 50% of all points on exercise sheets to be admitted for the exam.